Velaha/Scala/README.md

     project 01_intro

-and run your first programm:
+and run your first program:

     run